-- We require staff to change their passwords into the MIS, LGfL USO admin site, every 90 days/twice a year. - $\circ$ ~ We require staff using critical systems to use two factor authentication.
+- All staff have their own unique username and private passwords to access school systems.
+Staff are responsible for keeping their password private; - We require staff to use strong passwords for access into our MIS system for information on data management please refer to the Records Management Policy. - We require staff to change their passwords into the MIS, LGfL USO admin site, every 90 days/twice a year. - $\circ$ $\quad$ We require staff using critical systems to use two factor authentication.